-- (c) Using temporary shielding and, where appropriate, individual shielding (e.g. eye protection, lead aprons). - 8.64.
+8.64.
 When working in gloveboxes, the hands can receive a much higher dose than other parts of the body.
-In such cases, the exposure of the extremities should be monitored (e.g. by the use of finger dosimeters). - 8.65.
+In such cases, the exposure of the extremities should be monitored (e.g. bythrough the use of finger dosimeters).

+8.65.
 Performance standards for air purification systems should specify performance levels at which filters or scrubber media should be changed.
-After filter changes, tests should be performed to ensure that filters are not damaged and are correctly seated; smoke tests may be used. - 8.66.
+After filter changes, tests should be performed to ensure that filters are not damaged and are correctly seated; smoke tests may be used.

+8.66.
 Additional controls may be necessary if radioactive material with higher specific activity is used.
-A comprehensive assessment of doses (occupational exposure and public exposure) should be performed before introducing such radioactive material. - 8.67.
-Where an assessment of occupational exposure is required (see Requirement 25 of GSR Part 3 [20]), this should be based on personal dosimeters, as described in paras 5.29(c) and 5.103(e)(i) and 8.64 of this Safety Guide.
+A comprehensive assessment of doses (occupational exposure and public exposure) should be performed before introducing such radioactive material.

+8.67.
+Where an assessment of occupational exposure is required (see Requirement 25 of GSR Part 3 [20]), this assessment should be based on personal dosimeters, as described in paras 5.29(c)- and), 5.103(e)(i) and 8.64 of this Safety Guide.
 The assessment of internal exposures, where necessary, may be based on the collection of air sampling data.
-In vivo (whole body) monitoring and biological sampling (e.g. nose blows, faecal and urine samples) should also be available as necessary for routine monitoring and/or accident conditions, as a complementary measure to monitor internal exposure. - 8.68.
-Further recommendations on occupational radiation protection and the assessment of internal exposure and external exposure, including recommendations on decontamination are provided in GSG-7 [38].
+In vivo (whole body) monitoring and biological sampling (e.g. nose blows, faecal and urine samples) should also be available, as necessary, for routine monitoring and/or accident conditions, as a complementary measure to monitor internal exposure.

+8.68.
+Further recommendations on occupational radiation protection and the assessment of internal exposure and external exposure, including recommendations on decontamination, are provided in GSG-7 [39].